My (social media) addiction

 While social media can be beneficial, it can also be extremely toxic.

 This past summer my mom pointed out to me that I spent an “uncomfortable amount of time” on Instagram, Facebook and Pinterest.
 At first I laughed it off, simply thinking that she had run out of things to nag about.
+On average, people in the US spend 58 minutes per day on Facebook.
+I thought I was nowhere near that.
 It wasn’t until I came back to school that I knew exactly what she meant.

 I love to read, but I noticed that I had to force myself to pick up a book.
 At one point, my daily routine had been reduced to going to class and coming back to my room, just so I could get in bed and open Pinterest with my TV in the background.
 I would stay up into the early hours of the morning scrolling through Instagram, then motivate myself to get out of bed for class because I was so tired.
 I would even make up excuses not to go out and socialize so that I could stay inside with my precious apps.